-This software uses the NLog 4.7.9 library (https://nlog-project.org/)
+This software uses the NLog 4.7.11 and 4.7.15 libraries (https://nlog-project.org/)

 This software makes use of the NLog library.
 This library has not been modified by Akoya and all rights are reserved by the copyright holder.
 This software is provided "as is" without express or implied warranty, and with no claim as to its suitability for any purpose.
 The library is covered by the BSD 3-Clause License.